hwelsters/wisdom-of-crowd-llm/README.md

 ## **Gotchas**
 - ChatGPT's responses and the actual solution are all rounded to 3 decimals.
+- In the experiment, we check the entire response for decimals and include it in the solution.
+If there is a more accurate to do this, I am open to suggestions.
+As such, one possible argument against this method is that the majority array might simply be larger and ChatGPT simply "casts a wider net" in which it may be lucky.
+In this experiment, we attempt to show that on average, the majority array is often similarly sized, if not smaller, to its individual sample solutions.

 ## **Election methods**
 We employ various methods for selecting a representative sample.